Mary Boyce Temple Papers

 In 1900, Governor Benton McMillin appointed Temple to represent Tennessee at the Paris Exposition of that year.
 She also represented the state at international expositions in Stockholm and Rio de Janeiro, and at the opening of the Panama Canal in 1903.
 She was the only woman on the Jury of Higher Education at the St. Louis World's Fair in 1904, and helped organize Knoxville's National Conservation Exposition in 1913.
 In the early 1920s, Temple continued to entertain guest at home in Knoxville until her death in 1929.

-This collection consists of one full box and one oversized box; it is broken up into the following series:
+This collection consists of one full box and one oversized box.
+It is arranged into four topical series.

 This collection was donated by the Mary Boyce Estate in 1930.